Zhestokus/DEA.Tools/README.md

                 return deaProcessor;
             });
 ```
-**SetCompressionLimit** is could be used to set minimum data size (default is 1024)
+**SetCompressionLimit** could be used to set minimum data size (default is 1024)

-it means thet only messages size of which is more then compression limit will be compressed.
+it means that only messages size of which is more then compression limit will be compressed.

 and then use it in Controller code
 ```csharp